Braids Are Our Faves

 To master the perfect milkmaid, braid you have to brush out the hair of any knots or frizz.
 Moisturize your mane so the style will not dry out or damage your locks.
 Now for this next part, you can put in your clip in extensions if you have them to create the fuller look and complete the braid.

 Next, you want to create a center part in the middle of your head; this is common for this style.
 Use a rat-tail come to ensure that you have the same amount of hair on both sides.
-Try to leave a little bit of hair out this will help frame your face, but this is entirely up to you.
+If you want to frame your face then try to leave a little bit of hair out.

 Now that you have a part on both sides of your hair tie them up and create two separate ponytails.
 Since the extensions are already put in, three strand twists both sides, and you will have two long braids.